 The first step for configuring WordPress visitor tracking is to create a Google Analytics account.

-The process is very simple, just visit the Google Analytics website and click Start for free option.
+The process is very simple, just visit the Google Analytics website and click the Start for free button.

 Next, select your Google account on which you want to set up Google Analytics.
 You can enter an email address or a phone number.
 And if don’t have an account, then you can create one in just a few clicks.
 Click Next when you’re done.

-On the next screen, select Sign Up under Start using Google Analytics.
+On the next screen, select the Start Measuring button.

 You’ll then have to enter a name for your Google Analytics account.
-Besides that, make sure you check all the options under Account Data Sharing Settings.
+Also, make sure you check all the options under Account Data Sharing Settings, then click Next.

 Lastly, you’ll be shown different terms of services.
 Check the boxes to accept the terms and click I Accept in the end.